TeneoProtocolAI/teneo-node-app-release-beta/README.md

 # Teneo Protocol Node — Beta Release

-**Teneo Protocol Node** — aka **the Beacon** — is the next evolution of your contribution to the Teneo network.
-This isn't a browser tab.
-This is a real node, running natively on your device, powering the agentic infrastructure that makes Teneo work.

-AI agents need real residential IPs to operate — yours.
-Every device you connect becomes infrastructure that powers the next generation of autonomous agents.
-You're not just earning rewards.
-You're building the backbone.

-> **Beta is live.** You're among the first Martians to run a real node.
-Everything you earn now carries forward.
+**Teneo Protocol Beacon** is a cross-platform app that lets you contribute to Teneo Protocol's full stack agentic infrastructure by sharing unused internet bandwidth, while earning **Teneo Points** and **Fragments** in return.

+You can contribute to the ecosystem and earn rewards through a simple loop:
+**Connect**, **Earn**, **Boost**, **Repeat**.

+Get set up in minutes, run your node in the background, and start accumulating rewards as each of your devices contributes to the full stack agentic infra network.

+---

-## Why Upgrade From the Extension
+## Why Upgrade?

-- **2x Teneo Points** — earn double points compared to the Community Node extension
+- 🔥 **2x Teneo Points** compared to the extension
-- **Fragments** — an entirely new reward layer.
+- 💎 **Fragments** — a new reward layer.
 Boost every 8h for up to 3x earnings
-- **Stack your nodes** — run on every device you own, each unique IP earns independently.
+- 📱 **Stack your nodes** — run on every device you own.
+Each IP earns independently.
 One account, multiplied rewards.
-- **The Expedition Hub is coming** — and where you stand when it opens depends on what you accumulate today.
-Early contributors won't be forgotten.
+- 🗺️ **The Expedition Hub** is coming soon — embark on quests, hunt for real treasures, and unlock exclusive rewards using your Points and Fragments
+- ⏳ Early users have more time to accumulate rewards and multiply earnings

 ## Downloads